AdobeDocs/id-service.en/help/introduction/id-request.md

 >
 >If you're not familiar with how the Experience Cloud Identity Service creates the visitor ID, take a moment to review [Experience Cloud](../introduction/cookies.md).

-**Tip:** See also our [ID service video on cross-domain tracking](https://helpx.adobe.com/marketing-cloud-core/kb/MCID/CrossDomain.html).

 ## Requesting a Experience Cloud ID {#section-0b5e261fbd0547d9b9a1680e5ce536cc}

 The following examples demonstrate how the ID service requests and receives the Experience Cloud visitor ID.
 These examples use two fictitious companies, the Food Company and the Sports Company, to demonstrate data flows for ID requests and responses.
 Each company has a unique Experience Cloud organization ID and has implemented the ID service code on all of their sites.
 These use cases represent data flows for a generic ID service implementation without Analytics, legacy IDs, or browsers that block third-party cookies.